spatie/laravel-event-sourcing/docs/using-aggregates/testing-aggregates.md

 }
 ```

-You can choose to do manually perform assertions in the `assertThat` closure.
+You can choose to do manually perform assertions in the `then` closure.
 Alternatively, you can return `true` or `false` from.
 Returning false will fail the test.

 ## Disabling dispatching events